Skip to main content

 MOTS-c: Mitochondrial Peptide and Exercise Mimetic Research Guide

 MOTS-c is a 16-amino-acid peptide encoded within the mitochondrial genome that functions as a retrograde metabolic signal.
-Research has identified its role in AMPK activation, insulin sensitivity, and exercise adaptation — earning it the description of an exercise mimetic.
+Research has identified its role in AMPK activation via the folate cycle, insulin sensitivity, exercise adaptation, and anti-inflammatory pathways.
+This guide covers key studies, the full activation mechanism, comparison with SS-31, and FAQ for researchers.

 RetaLABS stocks MOTS-c — research-grade, fast AU shipping, discreet packaging.